-Cultivar lists can be found highlighted in blue throughout the text for each species.
+Cultivar lists can be found highlighted in bold throughout the text for each species.

 Erica x afroeuropaea

 Erica andevalensis : brezo de Andévalo (Andévalo heath)

 - Erica andevalensis f. andevelensis : corolla dark pink.

 - Erica andevalensis f. albiflora : corolla white

 Erica arborea : tree heather, tree heath, bruyére

 Erica x arendsiana : Arends’s heath